 At first, Cassandra was able to steer them around the big pieces of flotsam using the sonar.
-Since the ocean was quiet, she could hear the sound of the Prospect’s diesel engines bouncing off the bigger floating pieces.
+Since the ocean was quiet, she could hear the Prospect’s diesel engines bouncing off the bigger floating pieces.
 But soon they entered an area so densely packed with wrecked hulks that they needed to use the active sonar to chart their way precisely through it.
 They started pinging at regular intervals a few minutes apart, and Cassandra would report obstructions ahead—both above and below the surface.
 Hemi noted her reports on a clipboard and worked out a safe route forward.

 Captain Percy ran a power wire up to the bridge and connected a hand-held spotlight.
 She swept a beam back and forth, scraping away at the blackness in front of her boat.
-Most of the contacts Cassandra was seeing with the sonar were partially or almost entirely submerged, held aloft over the 1000-meter deep ocean by clinging to the last desperate bubble of buoyancy yet retained from when the ships were living.
-Under Percy’s light the vessels were typically low, black, curved, and oily forms; riding threateningly just under the surface, awash with waves that passed over and obscured them.
+Most of the contacts Cassandra was seeing with the sonar were partially or almost entirely submerged, held aloft over the thousand-meter-deep ocean by clinging to the last desperate bubble of buoyancy yet retained from when the ships were living.
+Under Percy’s light, the vessels were typically low, black, curved, and oily forms, riding threateningly just under the surface, awash with waves that passed over and obscured them.
 Alternatively, they would take the figure of a low wall in the water, still showing the distinctive outline of the pointed form of a ship hull.

 As they made their way further, the debris in the water grew more abundant.
 The breeze they had been driving into earlier died away and the ocean flattened out, as if held down by the thick greasy blanket of refuse laying on it.
 Among the larger debris pieces of the derelict vessels there were rafts of smaller junk clumping together: rotting wood from ship decking and furniture, rusting barrels, bits of foam covered in bright cloth, frayed lines, bleached-pale buoys and fenders, pieces of masts, and tool handles.
-Anything that might fall from a ship or get tossed into the ocean and did not immediately sink seemed to have made its way to this huge gyre of garbage.
+Anything that might fall from a ship or get tossed into the ocean and not immediately sink seemed to have made its way to this huge gyre of garbage.
 Pieces bumped eerily against the hull of the Prospect with deep resonant thumps that could be heard throughout the boat.
 In many places an iridescent oily sheen sprinkled with clumps of floating grease reflected back in Percy’s light.

 Gregory, in the lookout ring, suddenly turned to one side with a jerk.
 “Captain Percy, am I hallucinating?
 I think I saw movement up on one of those low-sunken ships off the port side.”

 Percy immediately switched off the light.
 She peered into the darkness in the direction Gregory indicated.
 For a moment it was a futile effort to see where there was no light for her eyes to receive.
-But then a bright blue light outlined the shadow of a hunched gaunt figure in the middle-distance, just off to one side of the point she had been staring at in the darkness.
+But then, a bright blue light outlined the shadow of a hunched gaunt figure in the middle-distance, just off to one side of the point she had been staring at in the darkness.
 It took her a moment to realize that she recognized the light of a cutting torch.

-“Scavengers Gregory.
+“Scavengers, Gregory.
 Any source of scrap metal, no matter how remote, will also have someone who knows how to transform it into fucking treasure.
 It’s possible they live out here.
 Sometimes whole communities will develop around a resource like this.”